Lomphy/Lomphy.github.io/projects/RaspiSlideshowServer.md

 "create mask" & "directory mask" - This defines the maximum permissions for the files and folders.
 Setting it to 0777 allows users to read, write, and execute.

 "public" - This makes the pi require a valid user to grant access to the shared folders.

+Save the file by clicking Ctrl+X -> Y -> Enter

+6. Set up a user for the Samba File Sharing.
+In this example, we will be creating a Samba user called "pi" with the password "raspberry":

+    sudo smbpasswd -a pi

+7. Restart the Samba File Sharing service to load the configuration changes:

+    sudo systemctl restart smbd